chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 =========================================================

 Chef language and conceptual artifacts share direct analogs with the PowerShell Desired State Configuration (DSC) platform introduced with PowerShell 4.0.
 DSC is becoming a popular automation standard for the Microsoft Windows operating system.
-By exposing DSC analogs in the Chef domain specific language, users of Chef gain all the *Delightful(tm)* benefits of DSC's wide scope of configuration capabilities.
+By enabling the Chef domain specific language (DSL) to surface these DSC analogs, Chef gives users all the *Delightful(tm)* benefits of DSC's wide scope of configuration capabilities.

 ## Document status